surebot/Eventline/docs/3-actions.md

 ## Asyncronous Actions

-Eventually your bot (name TBC) will need to do something in the background such as access a database or make an api call.
+Eventually your bot will need to do something in the background such as access a database or make an api call.
 This requires a asyncronous action.

-Microbot (name TBC) is built ontop of Rx.js.
+Eventline is built ontop of Rx.js.
 For those not familiar with this, Rx allows you to compose async events in a way that allows you to trigger tasks after another async task completes and pass the results of that action between them.